Neo-Panther/Supply-Chain-Blockchain/README.md

 # Blockchain Assignment 1

+Here we provide an overview of all features implemented in the blockchain.
+The main.py file is used as the frontend to access all these features and its options have been mentioned with the features.

-## Registering New Nodes
+## Registering New Nodes (Option 1)
 manufacturer is added while creating the blockchain, all other nodes are added by calling the addNode function.
 Defined as:

 > addNode(self, n_address: int, initial_stake: int, type: Literal['client', 'distributor'], n_stock: set[int] = set()) -> None:

 Each node is assigned a public and private key upon creation.
 Initial stock is optional; and the node will start empty if an initial stock is not specified.

 The types a node can take are defined in NodeType Enum class.
-NodePublicInfo Data class gives a template for the public information of a node; available with all nodes.
+NodePublicInfo Data class gives a template for the public information of a node; available with all nodes (id, stake, stock, type, public key).

+## Change Simulated Node (Option 2)
+Change the current node of the blockchain.
+This changes the perspective of the blockchain network to the node entered.
+Since it is not possible to change nodes actually, this is simulated by changing the parent node field of blockchain class; this removes the private data of the old node, like its private; and replaces it with the new one.

+## Starting a Transaction (Option 3)
+Any node in the blockchain can start a transaction unless it already has a pending or unverified transaction.
+A transaction in our implementation is started by the sender node addressed to the reciever node, complete with the product ids.
+A node can only send the product ids it has in stock.
+The sender node is blocked until the transaction is rejected by the reciever node, or it is verified in the next mining.
+The transaction is signed automatically by the sender node's private key, detected from the current node assigned in the blockchain.

+**Note:** The current node is considered the sender of the transaction.

+## Getting product status (Option 4)
+Using the input product id we search linearly through all the blocks of the blockchain to find the most recent transaction in which the product was used.
+If the product was not used in a transaction, we go through the stocks of all the products (stored as a product_location dictionary for convinience).
+The output is saved in a qr code locally, and also opened at the time of execution.

+## Printing the Blockchain (Option 5)
+All the blocks in the blockchain are printed from the latest to genesis block.

+## Mining a Block (Option 6)
+When a node calls the mining function; it starts the voting process, a new block is mined of there are valid transactions, as described below.

-## Consnensus Algorithm
+### Consnensus Algorithm
 The DPoS Consensus Algorithm has been implemented in the voting function; defined inside the mineBlock function.

 Voting power of a node is calculated by adding its stake, stock and a random number between 0 and the maximum stake in the network.
 This allows all nodes to be validators and miners; but those nodes with a higher voting power have a much better chance to be chosen.
 3 or more delegates are randomly chosen from the nodes; simulating the nodes which have started mining and have voted themselves.
 The remaining nodes vote for one among these delegates (simulated by random voting).